-Russian pianist Daniil Trifonov—winner of Gramophone’s 2016 Artist of the Year award and the 2018 Grammy award for Best Classical Instrumental Solo—has made an ascent in the world of classical music as a solo artist, champion of the concerto repertory, collaborator at the keyboard in chamber music and song, and as a composer.
+Daniil Trifonov—winner of Musical America’s 2019 Artist of the Year Award and the 2018 Grammy award for Best Classical Instrumental Solo for his Liszt collection, Transcendental—has made an ascent in the world of classical music as a solo artist, concerto collaborator, chamber musician, and as a composer.

 Born in Nizhny Novgorod, Russia in 1991, he attended Moscow’s Gnessin School of Music, before pursuing piano and composition studies at the Cleveland Institute of Music.
 In 2010–11, Mr. Trifonov took first prize in Tel Aviv’s Rubinstein Competition, third prize in Warsaw’s Chopin Competition, and first prize and Grand Prix in Moscow’s Tchaikovsky Competition.
 He won Italy’s Franco Abbiati Prize for Best Instrumental Soloist in 2013, and he was named Gramophone’s Artist of the Year three years later.